magento/devdocs/guides/v2.1/cloud/basic-information/starter-develop-deploy-workflow.md

 This process assumes you would have your [local developer workspace]({{ page.baseurl }}/cloud/access-acct/first-time-setup.html) set up.
 Feel free to read over this process even if your local isn't ready.

 ### Clone and branch {#clone-branch}
-When you created your project, a `master` branch was cloned using the {{site.data.var.ece}} Git repository.
-To start branching and working with code, you will need to clone the `master` to your local.
+When you created your project, you cloned the `master` branch from the {{site.data.var.ece}} Git repository.
+To start branching and working with code, clone the `master` to your local environment.

 The format of the Git clone command is: